 - Whether or not you have a Provincial Nomination

-You do not need to provide your education level to qualify for this pathway but it will help your Express Entry CRS score if you submit evidence of schooling in Canada or foreign credentials for attending high school or post-secondary institutions.
-Your CLB test score for language proficiency may meet the minimum requirements for the Trades Program but it helps to achieve as high a score as possible in order to achieve a better score through the CRS.
+Even though your level of education is not a minimum requirement for the FSTP, it will help your Express Entry CRS score if you submit evidence of schooling in Canada or foreign credentials for attending high school or post-secondary institutions.
+Your CLB test score for language proficiency may meet the minimum requirements for the FSTP, but it helps to achieve as high a language test score as possible to achieve a better score through the CRS.

 Improving Your CRS Score

-There are many ways of improving your CRS score, most of them starting with adding to your work experience or getting better qualified in your field of study.
-This is achievable while you are in the process of applying to the Express Entry system (as your profile is always open to alterations before the draw).
-However, it’s recommended that you make your profile as strong as possible and gather all the necessary documents before applying to stand the best chance of being successful in your application.
+There are many ways of improving your Express Entry Canada CRS score, most of them starting with adding to your work experience or getting better qualified in your field of study.
+This is achievable while applying to the Express Entry system (as your profile is always open to edits before the draw).
+However, it’s recommended that you make your profile as strong as possible and gather all the necessary documents before applying to stand the best chance of success early on in the process.

 Another way to improve your score is to achieve a Provincial Nomination (PN) through one of the Provincial Nomination Programs (PNPs).
-If you are already inside the Express Entry system, this works by submitting an Expression of Interest (EOI) to the province of your choice within Canada or in some cases, waiting for them to send you a Notification of Interest (NOI).
-You need to meet the criteria for that province and be on their necessary skills list to be eligible.
+Suppose you are already inside the Express Entry system.
+In that case, this works by submitting an Expression of Interest (EOI) to the province of your choice within Canada or in some cases, waiting for them to send you a Notification of Interest (NOI).
+You need to meet the criteria for that province and be on their in-demand skills list to be eligible.

-The Provincial Nominee Program (PNP) works with its own profile that needs to be created separately from your Express Entry profile.
-If you are successful in meeting the criteria for that specific profile (which are sometimes less stringent than those of the Federal Skilled Trades Program), you are then issued with the PN.
+Certain Provincial Nominee Programs (PNPs) also work with the Express Entry system for skilled workers.
+If you successfully meet the criteria for a PNP - Express Entry aligned program (sometimes less stringent than those of the Federal Skilled Trades Program), you are then issued a PN.
 This nomination adds 600 additional points to your profile, almost guaranteeing (bar any outstanding requirements) your ITA.
 This is because the minimum score drawn from the pool has never exceeded 500 points.
 It’s good to check which PNPs in Canada you qualify for and send the province an Expression of Interest.

 How We Can Help

-Our service makes use of Regulated Canadian Immigration Consultants (RCICs) who are experts on the different programs offered by the federal government, such as the Federal Skilled Trades Program, as well as the ever-changing policies surrounding immigration.
-They are your helping hand when it comes to first creating your profile right up until you receive your ITA for permanent residence.
-They can also advise you further about which route to take and what you can improve on in your professional capacity.
+Our service uses Regulated Canadian Immigration Consultants (RCICs), who are experts on the different programs offered by the federal government, such as the Federal Skilled Trades Program, as well as the ever-changing policies surrounding immigration.
+They are your helping hand when it comes to creating your profile until you receive your ITA for permanent residence.
+They can also advise you further about which route to take and what you can improve professionally.